raffycastillo/aoc/README.md

 # Advent of Code
-for posterity (also am noob)
+for posterity :clown_face:

 ## 2024
 first timer, also trying it out in python

 ## 2025
-maybe we will do it in cpp (python as fallback :sob:)
+~~maybe we will do it in cpp (python as fallback :sob:)~~

+doing it again in python :pensive: